-(IAASB) has a current project to revise international standards for quality control.
-The proposed International Standard on Audit Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM1) presents an opportunity for the GPPC networks to revisit their quality control systems with the goal of identifying the applicable risks that affect audit quality, and designing and implementing controls that best address those risks.
+A strong system of quality control is a critical element in improved and sustained audit quality; accordingly, quality control systems are a primary focus of many inspection programs.
+The variability of, and absence of a sustained trend of improvements in, quality control inspection outcomes over time continues to be of concern.
+IFIAR plans to continue its dialogue with the GPPC networks about each network's initiatives to make continual improvement to systems of quality control.
+In addition, the International Auditing and Assurance Standards Board (IAASB) approved International Standard on Audit Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM1).
+With an effective date of December 15, 2022, ISQM1 presents an opportunity for the GPPC networks to revisit their quality control systems with the goal of identifying the applicable risks that affect audit quality, and designing and implementing controls that best address those risks.